toupee/ASUS-P8Z68-V-Hackintosh/README.md

 And these are the boot arguments I use now that it is installed (with the nVidia graphics driver): -v ...(edit later)

 # Installation
-Took a very long time
+Before I figured all this stuff out, the installer would constantly freeze for me as soon as it went from verbose mode to the gray/tan screen.
+But when I was able to continue through all the installation dialogs, I was good to go!
+However, it took a Very long time.
+I actually gave it overnight to install.
+* For some reason, the Log was spammed with Language-thing, and some have claimed there is a fix for this, but I found that it only caused me more errors.
+I just let it take its sweet time.
+It looks like it stalls about 10 minutes in.
+Just let it go.
-Log was spammed with Language-thing, but trying to fix it did not work Ensure that cpus=1 is still enabled for part 2 of installation!
+* Ensure that cpus=1 is still enabled when your computer reboots for part 2 of installation!
+It might fail otherwise.

 # Post-Install: Graphics
 nVidia Web Drivers did the trick for me.
 It pretty much instantly boosted my resolution to the expected, and seems to allow games to run decently well.
 I can tell you that in my VERY quick and amateur testing of running a recent (pretty) game, Firewatch, it does NOT run as well in OS X as it does in Windows.
 It still is quite playable, but noticeably not as smooth.
 [On the other hand, Spelunky runs perfectly; see below]